What’s AgentScope 2.0?¶

 Production agents must serve many tenants, run untrusted tool code safely, and survive rolling restarts without losing in-flight context.
 AgentScope 2.0 is built for stateless horizontal scaling: any replica can pick up the full context of any user, sandbox state resumes across processes, and permission gates plus multi-dimension isolation keep every tenant’s data separate.

-Isolate state across session / user / agent / org dimensions.
-RuntimeContext keys flow uniformly through workspace paths, KV namespaces, and sandbox state slots.
+Isolate state across session / user / agent / org.
+RuntimeContext keys flow through workspace paths, KV namespaces, and sandbox state slots.

-Tool execution runs in an isolated environment — local subprocess, Docker, or remote AgentRun cluster — with snapshot/resume so long-running jobs survive process restarts.
+Tools execute in an isolated environment — local subprocess, Docker, or remote AgentRun — with snapshot/resume so long jobs survive restarts.

-Three-state permission engine (allow / approve / deny) combines static rules, tool category, and input analysis.
-Sensitive tools require human approval; HITL is a first-class framework concern.
+Three-state engine (allow / approve / deny) over static rules, tool category, and input analysis.
+Sensitive tools require human approval — HITL is first-class.

-Same sessionId across processes resumes the full conversation.
-The Session abstraction (InMemory / JsonSession / MySQL / Redis) backs zero-downtime rolling deploy and crash recovery.
+The same (userId, sessionId) resumes the full conversation on any process.
+AgentStateStore (in-memory / JSON file / MySQL / Redis) backs zero-downtime rolling deploys and crash recovery.

 3 · Foundation framework — a leaner, more developer-friendly core¶